Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater cory catfish

-Corydoras or Cory Catfish is another famous freshwater fish.
-They are one of the species of non-aggressive fish, but they like to dwell at the bottom of the tank.
+Corydoras, or Cory Catfish, is another famous freshwater fish.
+It is a non-aggressive species that likes to dwell at the bottom of the tank.

-Cory Catfish can thrive in a group of two or more, but they won’t get stressed even if they are kept individually in the tank.
+Cory Catfish can thrive in groups of two or more, but they won’t get stressed even if they are kept individually in the tank.

-While keeping Corydoras in a group, make sure there aren’t any aggressive fish.
-They usually pick up the leftover food from the bottom, but you can feed them bottom feeder tablets or flakes.
-They can clean up the tank for you and grow up to a length of 2.5 inches.
+While keeping Corydoras in a group, ensure there aren’t any aggressive fish.
+They usually pick up leftover food from the bottom, but you can feed them bottom feeder tablets or flakes.
+They can clean up the tank for you and grow to 2.5 inches in length.

 Summary

-The purpose of this article is to only give the name of the most popular fishes.
+The purpose of this article is only to give the names of the most popular fish.
 It does not give insight on how to take care of them.
-If you want to know about fishes in detail, visit here.
+If you want to learn more about fish, visit here.
 Which fish do you think is the best one for a beginner?
-Do you have a fish or planning to have one?
+Do you have a fish, or are you planning to have one?